AI-MANIAC007/ecommerce-retention-analysis/README.md

 ## ✅ Conclusion
 The company must take **proactive action on retention strategies**.
 Implementing **targeted retention campaigns** is essential to close the gap from **72.87% → 85%**, aligning with industry standards and driving long-term growth.

+## Retention Analysis Branch
+This branch contains updates for retention analysis.